Traders Buy Shares of iShares Core S&P Mid-Cap ETF (IJH) on Weakness

+The company also recently declared a quarterly dividend, which will be paid on Tuesday, December 26th.
+Stockholders of record on Wednesday, December 20th will be issued a dividend of $0.4925 per share.
+The ex-dividend date of this dividend is Tuesday, December 19th.
+This represents a $1.97 annualized dividend and a dividend yield of 1.04%.

-COPYRIGHT VIOLATION NOTICE: This piece was originally published by Chaffey Breeze and is owned by of Chaffey Breeze.
-If you are viewing this piece on another website, it was stolen and republished in violation of United States and international trademark and copyright law.
-The legal version of this piece can be accessed at https://www.chaffeybreeze.com/2017/12/14/traders-buy-shares-of-ishares-core-sp-mid-cap-etf-ijh-on-weakness.html.
+COPYRIGHT VIOLATION NOTICE: “Traders Buy Shares of iShares Core S&P Mid-Cap ETF (IJH) on Weakness” was first published by Chaffey Breeze and is owned by of Chaffey Breeze.
+If you are reading this piece of content on another publication, it was illegally copied and reposted in violation of U.S. and international copyright & trademark laws.
+The legal version of this piece of content can be accessed at https://www.chaffeybreeze.com/2017/12/19/traders-buy-shares-of-ishares-core-sp-mid-cap-etf-ijh-on-weakness-2.html.

 Receive News & Ratings for iShares Core S&P Mid-Cap ETF Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for iShares Core S&P Mid-Cap ETF and related companies with MarketBeat.com's FREE daily email newsletter.